 Once you open a bag of food, oxygen, moisture, light, mold spores, storage mites, and other potential spoilers enter the bag – Vitamins and other sensitive nutrients are diminished.

 Pet food companies use antioxidants (sometimes vitamin E and other natural sources) to forestall oxidation.
 Every time the bag is opened, oxygen enters.
-Eventually the antioxidants are all oxidized (used up) and some of the fats are damaged, starting with the more fragile omega –3 fatty acids, which the better pet food companies now add to their foods.
+Eventually, the antioxidants are all oxidized (used up) and some of the fats are damaged, starting with the more fragile omega –3 fatty acids, which the better pet food companies now add to their foods.

-If you open your bag of food on the first of the month, by the end of that month your food will be considerably less nutritious then what your fed your pet when you opened the bag.
+If you open your bag of food on the first of the month, by the end of that month your food will be considerably less nutritious then what you are fed your pet when you opened the bag.
 Every time your food is exposed to air, vitamins are oxidized and damaged.
 Some of the vitamins that are most sensitive are vitamin A, thiamin, most forms of folate, some forms of the vitamin B family and vitamin C.

 Moisture and warmth are the culprits that promote the growth of mold.
-To prevent this, you must store your dry foods at a temperature of less than 70 degrees F and at less than 15% humidity.
+To prevent this, you must store your dry foods at a temperature of fewer than 70 degrees F and at less than 15% humidity.